BSC-ES/autosubmit/docs/source/userguide/modifying_workflow/index.rst

 How to recover an experiment
 ----------------------------

-We use the ``recovery`` command when an experiment was interrupted in an ungraceful way (e.g. scheduler failure, network failure, etc.) and Autosubmit job states are no loger consistent with the actual state of the jobs on the platform.
+We use the ``recovery`` command when an experiment was interrupted in an ungraceful way and Autosubmit job states are no longer consistent with the actual state of the jobs on the platform.

+In practice, this command is used as a last resort when resuming an experiment with ``run`` is not working as expected.
+Typical cases include:

+- configuration files were modified,
+- Autosubmit was upgraded,
+- the ``job_list`` pickle files were corrupted, or
+- ``autosubmit run <EXPID>`` fails for any other reason.

-The ``recovery`` command checks which jobs are already finished and updates their status to ``COMPLETED``.
+The ``recovery`` command checks which jobs have already finished and updates their status to ``COMPLETED``.
+It also tries to recover missing logs and missing ``job_data`` information when possible.

 - By default, it checks for the completion files for active jobs (i.e. jobs in ``SUBMITTED``, ``QUEUING``, ``RUNNING`` or ``READY`` status).